Cray-HPE/docs-csm/upgrade/1.2/README.md

 [`resource_material` directory](resource_material/README.md)
 for additional reference material in support of the processes and scripts mentioned explicitly on this page.

 A major feature of CSM 1.2 is the bifurcated CAN (BICAN).
 The BICAN is designed to separate admin network traffic from user network traffic.
 More information can be found on the [BICAN summary page](../../operations/network/management_network/bican_technical_summary.md).
-Please review the BICAN summary before continuing with the CSM 1.2 upgrade.
+Review the BICAN summary before continuing with the CSM 1.2 upgrade.

 Detailed BICAN documentation can be found on the [BICAN technical details](../../operations/network/management_network/bican_technical_details.md) page.

 ## Notes

 For systems with only three worker nodes (typically Testing and  Development Systems (TDS)), prior to proceeding with this upgrade, CPU limits **MUST** be lowered on several services in order for this upgrade to succeed.
 This step is